 The Author – Chrissa Wadlow

 This blog was written by our founder Chrissa Wadlow , a neurodivergent mum of 4 neurodivergent children and keen researcher of trauma and mental health within children and young people with SEND.
-Chrissa is currently studying towards a Masters Degree in Autism andSEN/ALN at the University of South Wales (with specific major in Child andAdolescent Mental Health, attachment and trauma).
+Chrissa has a Masters Degree in Autism andSEN/ALN at the University of South Wales (with specific major in Child andAdolescent Mental Health, attachment and trauma).

 First edition blog: November 2020